 If the surface is cold, there may also be condensation, which would be like spraying foam onto a wet surface.
 Therefore, the foam may not adhere to the surface.
 The only way to determine if this will happen is to do a test patch.
 If the foam sticks to the cold surface, spray the least thickness possible to simply raise the surface temperature to a level that would be closer to ideal temperatures.
 Allow that layer to cure.
-Then add the desired thickness to achieve your R-factor.
+Then add the desired thickness to achieve your R-value.

 Surfaces that are too warm may result in the foam curing too fast.
 This would also result in a reduced yield because the foam would not have enough time to reach the full rise before a tack free state.
 In addition, extreme cases may result in loss of adhesion because the foam would cure so fast it could not develop a bond to the surface before it hardened.

 Wear goggles to protect your eyes.
 If foam gets in the eyes, flush eyes with water for 15 minutes and immediately consult a physician.

 Wear Isocyanate rubber gloves to protect your skin.
 Consider getting a tyvek suit for $11.99 to protect your clothes.
 If you do get it on your skin, scrub repeatedly with soap (abrasive cleaner or pumice soap works best) and water.
 Apply hand cream if irritation develops, and consult a physician if it persists.